wp-plugins/wp-design-maps-places/readme.txt

 4. Put the shortcut on a post or page and enjoy your Map your website!

 == Changelog ==
+v1.0.1 (08.2015)

+* Small concurrency bug by positioning of markers solved.

 v1.0 (08.2015)

 * 'Freehand' map type added.
 You can use this to place marker on an image WITHOUT GEO coordinates.
 It can be used e.g. to show a plan of an exhibition.